BradleyA/Linux-admin/github-repository-traffic/README.md

 ## Description

 This subdirectory contains a shell script that downloads GitHub repositories traffic history before it is no longer available on GitHub and a shell script that parses clone and view data from the downloaded traffic information.
-The requirements are do you have permission to run crontab jobs and do you have write permission in /usr/local/data directory.
+The requirements are do you have permission to run crontab jobs on your system and do you have write permission in /usr/local/data directory.

 ### Install